The-Mastermind1/Graph_Creator/README.md

 # Graph_Creator:

- This program creates a website in a local server and takes an input function following these rules:
+ This program creates a website in a local server and takes an input function following these rules:<br>
  ~ +-ax^n (when the +,-,a is not necessary a!=0 and a ∈ Z)
  br>
  ~ +-ae^n (when the +,-,a is not necessary n>0 and a ∈ Z)